Blog > Category Post > Posted: 2021-Apr-26, Updated: 2021-May-03

 Warranty

-• Length of warranty is typically different from one manufacturer to another.
+• The length of warranty is typically different from one manufacturer to another.

 • Lifetime warranty on the frames and sash.